Guidelines for Partner Collaborations

 - production timelines.

 - The NDEP is a federal program.
-Products developed by the NDEP or in collaboration with the NDEP are in the public domain and are not subject to copyright restrictions.
+Products developed by the NDEP or in collaboration with the NDEP are not subject to copyright restrictions.

 - NDEP products may be reproduced without permission; however, reproduction and use of NDEP products imply agreement with NDEP Criteria for Partnership Collaborations.
 Partners may reproduce and disseminate NDEP products, adding a tagline such as “Printing support provided through an educational grant by XYZ company.”
 Partners that reproduce and distribute NDEP materials with other marketing materials must include a cover letter that states that the NDEP, as a federal program, does not endorse any organization’s products or services.